Vyral/monte-mohr-recruiting/_posts/2021-02-03-establishing-yourself-as-a-go-to-resource.md

 7:14 — Establishing yourself as the go-to resource for homeowners’ needs&nbsp;

 We hope you found today’s discussion stimulating.
-As always, feel free to reach out to Realty ONE Group Music City with any questions, comments, or concerns we have.
+As always, feel free to reach out to Realty ONE Group Music City with any questions, comments, or concerns you have.
 We’d love to hear from you.